 - Not to trespass on any land in (county) whilst in possession of a lurcher or lurcher type dog or whilst in company of or otherwise associating with another person or persons who is or are in possession of any lurcher or lurcher type dogs.

-For full information on the requirements and conditions of CBOs, please see the full CPS restraining order legal guidance.
+For full information on the requirements and conditions of Restraining Orders, please see the CPS Restraining Orders legal guidance.
 If such an order is to be sought, a draft order must be included on file setting out the precise terms sought.
 The views of the victim of the offence should also be sought.

 There may be scope to apply for Restraining Orders on conviction in hare coursing cases in terms which include not simply the landowner victim but also other landowner victims in a wider defined area.
-The scope for applying for a Restraining Order on acquittal (s.5A) is likely to be limited to the landowner in question, given the differences between the wording in sections 5(2) and 5A.
+The scope for applying for a Restraining Order on acquittal (s.5A PHA 1997) is likely to be limited to the landowner in question, given the differences between the wording in sections 5(2) and 5A PHA 1997.

 Whilst the use of Restraining Orders in appropriate cases should not be excluded as a possibility, careful consideration should be given as to whether the more appropriate application in any given case is actually for a Criminal Behaviour Order, which reflects the wider ranging anti-social behaviour.